About

 Shalin Jyotishi joins EdSurge and an expert panel at the 2024 SXSW Festival in Austin, Texas.

 Before that, Shalin built and led teams and a dozen initiatives at the Association of Public and Land-grant Universities, North America’s oldest presidential higher education association, that advised and empowered more than a hundred university presidents and senior executives on proactive economic and workforce development and R&D innovation strategy and implementation.
-He also led or co-led a number of sensemaking, advocacy, and research projects focused on technology transfer, industry partnerships, work-based learning, entrepreneurship ecosystem building, and embedding industry certifications in degrees.
+He also led a number of sensemaking, advocacy, and research projects focused on technology transfer, industry partnerships, work-based learning, entrepreneurship ecosystem building, and embedding industry certifications in degrees.

 Shalin served as the CEO and Managing Publisher of the internationally acclaimed Journal of Science Policy & Governance.
 He led the non-profit to double the journal’s staff and publishing frequency and pioneered global partnerships with the U.K. government, the United Nations, and the Kavli Foundation.
-Before that, he worked on science policy research alongside government, academia, industry, philanthropy, and celebrities at the American Academy of Arts and Sciences, the nation’s oldest learned society.
-He was also a science policy researcher at the University of Michigan, a consultant to the Alfred P. Sloan Foundation, and a University Innovation Fellow at Stanford University’s Hasso Plattner Institute of Design.
-Shalin earned his B.S. from the University of Georgia and earned his M.S. from Arizona State University.
-Reach Shalin on Twitter, Bluesky, YouTube and LinkedIn.
+Before that, he worked on science policy research alongside government, academia, industry, philanthropy, and media executives at the American Academy of Arts and Sciences, the nation’s oldest learned society.